- Call us today on:

 What is a settlement agreement?

 The agreement will provide certainty for both you and your employer.
-You will be sure that you will receive your compensation within a fixed period of time, and your employer will know that you cannot bring a claim against them.
+You will be entitled to receive your compensation within a fixed period of time, and your employer will know that you cannot bring a claim against them.
+In most cases, your employer will cover all or most of your legal costs relating to the Settlement Agreement.

-Why do I need to meet a solicitor about my settlement agreement?
+Why do I need to speak to a solicitor about my settlement agreement?

 - the agreement must be in writing;